top of page

 Insights

-• Solid lumps form when milk becomes sour also causing blockages.
+• Solid lumps form when milk becomes sour, also causing blockages.

 • They don't view blockages as a big problem because they don't happen very often